mariallort/mariallort.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Ferran Aran, I am from Lleida and I love learning new skills.
+Hello!
+My name is Maria Llort, I am from a little town in Maresme and I love learning new skills.
 Have a look at my background below!

 ### Education

-- Computer science degree at UdL (2019 - 2022)
+- Bachelors degree in Biomedical Engineering at UPC (2019 - 2023)
-- Master in computer science at UdL (2022 - 2024)
+- Erasmus stay at Politecnico di Milano (2022 - 2023)
-- PhD in RL applied to energy (2024 - present)
+- Master in Health Data Science at URV (2025 - present)

 ### Experience

-- Research assistant on MILP at UdL (2022 - 2023)
+- Research and Development engineer at Quantium Medical SL (2023 - 2024)
-- R&D as Data Scientist at GFT Technologies (2023 - present)
+- Software Engineer in Test at Roche (2024 - present)